bsgriggs/mendix-tree-select/README.md

 <details>
 <summary><h3>2.
 Domain model properties</h3></summary>

-Your module must include an attribute that uniquely defines an object.
+The entity you want to display must include an attribute that uniquely identifies an object.
 For me, this is the ItemNo AutoNumber.
 ![Domain](https://github.com/bsgriggs/mendix-tree-select/blob/media/Domain.png)
 *Note:*
 - The "Item" entity will be displayed in the dropdown